A “modern-day leper.”

-Mesich is a mother of two daughters, when asked if she had any final comments on homeless sex offenders in Riverwest she said, “No… I’m just thinking about my kids.”
+Mesich is a mother of two daughters, and when asked if she had any final comments on homeless sex offenders in Riverwest, she said, “No… I’m just thinking about my kids.”

 Michael Miner thinks the major solution is in residency restrictions.

 Residency restrictions are “common sense” solutions to what people perceive to be a frequent problem.
 However, sexual re-offending does not appear to be one.
 Sex crimes have the second lowest recidivism rate at an average of 13.7 percent; the average overall rate being 36.9 percent, based on a study with a follow-up period of 5 to 6 years.
 According to the Bureau of Justice Statistics, only 5.3 percent of sex offenders re-offend within three years of their release.

 This varies by specific offense, with the 15-year recidivism rate at 13 percent for incest perpetrators, 24 percent for rapists, and 35 percent for child molesters of boy victims.